-During September 2014, twelve New Orleans frescoes by Louisiana artist Conrad Albrizio (1894-1973) were treated by conservator Stefan Dedecek.
+During September 2014, twelve New Orleans frescoes by Louisiana artist Conrad Albrizio (1894-1973) were treated by Conservator of Paintings, Murals, and Polychromed Surfaces Stefan Dedecek.
 These Albrizio frescoes represent the twelve Stations of the Cross.
 They are located on the walls of the small Eucharistic Adoration Chapel of the Holy Name of Jesus Church and Parish.
 The chapel is located at 1929 Palmer Avenue, New Orleans.

 This Perpetual Adoration Chapel, located in the parish center, is open 24 hours a day, 7 days a week.
 Volunteers are needed to be continuously present in the chapel at all hours, each serving a shift of one hour.

-Stefan’s art conservation work on the frescoes was coordinated with art conservation work elsewhere in New Orleans in September 2014 performed by Robert Lodge and stone conservator Marcin Pikus, with assistants Emmett Lodge and Curtis McCartney.
-Thus we were able to include all Stefan’s tools, materials and scaffolding in our truck headed to New Orleans.
+Stefan’s art conservation work on the Albrizio fresco murals was coordinated with art conservation work elsewhere in New Orleans in September 2014 performed by Robert Lodge and stone conservator Marcin Pikus, with assistants Emmett Lodge and Curtis McCartney.
+Thus we were able to include all Stefan’s tools, materials and scaffolding for his mural project in our truck headed to New Orleans.

 The frescoes were painted in and on plaster set in niches in the interior brick walls.
 Condition problems were entirely deterioration and loss of plaster buon fresco work, and extremely extensive loss of a-secco work.
 The deterioration is reasonably surmised to have been caused by high humidity and wall moisture in the 1950’s building.
 The frescoes would have been an original part of the building design and its construction.

 Condrad Albrizio, who taught art at Louisiana State University from 1936 to 1954 became the South’s leading creator of wall paintings, frescoes, and mosaics.
 Most of his works are concentrated among buildings in the State of Louisiana but are spread as far as New York as well.

 The Stations of the Cross by Albrizio in the Perpetual Adoration Chapel are possible forgotten works by the artist, except as far as they are recorded by the parish records as having been painted by Albrizio.
 Their style is unmistakably characteristic of his.